Diseases in the Egyptian Mau: A detailed look at this fascinating and rare cat breed

 • Sudden paralysis of the hind legs due to thrombus formation

-However, HCM can also be asymptomatic for a long time, which is why regular veterinary examinations are particularly important.
+However, HCM can also remain asymptomatic for a long time, which is why regular veterinary examinations are particularly important.

-The diagnosis of HCM is usually made through a combination of different diagnostic methods:
+HCM is usually diagnosed using a combination of different diagnostic methods:

-• Auscultation: The veterinarian listens to the heart and listens for unusual sounds such as heart murmurs or irregular heartbeats.
+• Auscultation: The veterinarian listens to the heart and looks for unusual noises such as heart murmurs or irregular heartbeat.

-• Ultrasound (echocardiography): This is the most accurate method for diagnosing HCM.
-It makes it possible to assess the thickness of the heart muscle and the function of the heart valves.
+• Ultrasound examination (echocardiography): This is the most accurate method for diagnosing HCM.
+It allows for the assessment of the thickness of the heart muscle and the function of the heart valves.

-• X-ray: Can help detect an enlarged heart silhouette and fluid buildup in the lungs.
+• X-ray: Can help detect an enlarged heart silhouette and fluid accumulation in the lungs.

-• ECG (Electrocardiogram): Shows irregularities in the heart rhythm.
+• ECG (electrocardiogram): Indicates irregularities in heart rhythm.

-HCM must be distinguished from other heart diseases that can cause similar symptoms, such as dilated cardiomyopathy or valvular heart disease.
-Non-cardiac causes such as asthma or pneumonia can also cause breathing difficulties and must be ruled out.
+HCM must be distinguished from other heart conditions that can cause similar symptoms, such as dilated cardiomyopathy or valvular heart disease.
+Non-cardiac causes, such as asthma or pneumonia, can also cause breathing difficulties and must be ruled out.

 Treatment options

-Treatment for HCM focuses on controlling symptoms and preventing complications:
+The treatment of HCM focuses on controlling symptoms and avoiding complications:

-• Medications: ACE inhibitors, beta blockers, or calcium channel blockers may be prescribed to support heart function and regulate blood pressure.
+• Medication: ACE inhibitors, beta blockers, or calcium channel blockers may be prescribed to support heart function and regulate blood pressure.

-• Antiplatelet drugs: To prevent blood clots that can cause sudden paralysis.
+• Antiplatelet agents: To prevent blood clots that can lead to sudden paralysis.

-• Diuretics: Used to reduce fluid buildup in the lungs (pulmonary edema).
+• Diuretics: To reduce fluid accumulation in the lungs (pulmonary edema).

-There is no cure for HCM, but with proper treatment many cats can maintain a good quality of life.
+There is no cure for HCM, but with the right treatment many cats can maintain a good quality of life.

 Prevention

-A genetic predisposition to HCM is possible in the Egyptian Mau.
-Breeders should have their animals regularly tested for HCM to minimize the spread of the disease in the breeding line.
-Regular heart examinations for middle-aged and older cats are also useful.
+A genetic predisposition for HCM is possible in Egyptian Mau cats.
+Breeders should have their animals regularly tested for HCM to minimize the spread of the disease within the breeding line.
+Regular heart examinations are also advisable for middle-aged and older cats.

 Periodontal disease